mdnmdn/asimeow/README.md

   - path: ~/projects/  # Will be expanded to your home directory
   - path: ~/work/      # You can specify multiple roots

+# Define directories to ignore during exploration
+ignore:
+  - .git              # Common directories to skip
+  - node_modules      # You can add any directory patterns to ignore

 # Define rules for different project types
 rules:
   # Node.js projects